 Concrete: Concrete is a substance made of cement.
 Concrete floors have become a popular trend in the past decade.
 They can be stained, painted, or left in their raw state.
 Concrete flooring is not flammable so it’s a nice option for rooms with fireplaces.

 Carpet: It is possible to have carpet in a room that contains a fireplace, but not optimal.
 You will want to be sure the carpet is flame-retardant if you go that way.
 You will also want to purchase a hearth rug to put over the area that is most likely to suffer sparks and the danger of rolling logs.
 Darker colors of carpet work best since fireplaces are prone to soot and debris.
+Our personal favorite is definitely solid oak flooring as it’s great for high-traffic areas and can be sanded down and re-finished multiple times.

 Warming Up to Practicality